dolanske/vui/docs/content/docs/framework/layout.md

 ## Flex

 Classes for flexbox layout control.
+The intended use of this class is to stretch an element inside a flexbox to fill the available space.

 | Class     | Description          | Property  |
 | --------- | -------------------- | --------- |